 Who presents at Aging in America?

 Presenters at Aging in America include everyone from professionals who work in the field of aging to practitioners in allied professions such as social work, healthcare, architecture, law, finance and more.
 Students who are doing research on aging-related topics are also encouraged to present.
 Practitioners, clinicians, and medical professionals have been a part of the faculty, along with academicians and direct service providers.
 As the largest multidisciplinary conference on aging, Aging in America covers a wide range of topic areas, creating a virtually limitless field of opportunity for presenters.
-ASA welcomes all interested presenters to submit proposals, particularly encouraging those outlining fresh and useful strategies for addressing widespread aging issues.
+ASA welcomes all interested students and professionals to submit proposals, particularly encouraging those outlining fresh and useful strategies for addressing widespread aging issues.

 You will be asked to choose from the following topic areas when submitting your proposal: